vyh/photoblog-kit/readme.md

 As long as the date taken meta field is in a format accepted by php's `strtotime` function, it should display properly in the EXIF block.
 (Note that it displays day, month, and year, even if, e.g., you only enter year and month.)

+If you prefer a different style of EXIF display, the EXIF block is added with `add_filter( 'the_content', 'pk_display_exif' )` and should be removable with a `remove_filter` call with the same arguments.
+There is a function available, `pk_get_exif_array`, which takes the post ID and returns an array of EXIF data.